 Smoking Cessation - by appointment with GP.

-Blood Tests – on site by appointment via GP referral when indicated.
+Blood Tests – on site by appointment with HCA via GP referral when indicated.

 Over 75s Health Check - Annual via appointment or home visit if needed.